Culture of the Marquesas Islands: Tatu

 The Marquesas have a long history of complex geometric tattooing, covering the whole bodies of both men and women.

 Marquesan tattoos can be recognized by 'trademark symbols', such as geckos, centipedes, Ti'i's, the Marquesan Cross (which is also commonly confused with other designs) and other geometric designs.
 Marquesan designs distinguish themselves through the use of symbols and consistent artistic renderings of lines, arches and circles, which are uniquely attributed and linked through history to the South Pacific Islands.

 Boys received their first tattoos in their teens in a ritual setting, and by old age often had tattoos all over their bodies.
 Women were also tattooed, but not as extensively as men.
 The designs share many symbolic motifs, but were never copied entirely; every individual's tattoos were different and signified heritage, accomplishments, the specific Marquesan island the individual came from and their familial position.

 Contemporary period

 Today, Marquesan culture is a mélange created by the layering of the ancient Marquesan culture, with strong influences from the important Tahitian culture and the politically important French culture.

+Ua Huka is host to the biennial Marquesas Islands Arts Festival.
+The Marquesas Islands Arts Festival was created in 1986 by the Motu-Haka cultural federation with the aim of promoting Marquesan culture.